 This was an invaluable text that confirmed what I was intuiting and feeling through my work, particularly with bio-resonance.
 Although not spiritual per se, this book was always on my list of recommended reading as it introduces the reader to a credible exploration of the non-physical world.

 Awesomism: A New Way to Understand the Diagnosis of Autism by Suzy Miller

 As I began trying to help my son, my curiosity and exploration lead me to work with children with many diagnoses.
 It soon became obvious that these children are here as part of an evolutionary process.
 I could not easily express this “knowing” until I read Suzy Miller’s book.
 A truly visionary understanding and an important step in the evolution of humanity.

 The Nine Waves of Creation by Carl Johan Calleman

 There is often a fine line between curious and impressionable, at least in my case!
 It has been easy to fall into the many rabbit holes of conspiracy and fear.
 2012 was a classic case of a deeper understanding and truth being masked by the uninformed and exploitative spiritual marketing machine.
-Carl Calleman’s work gave me a great understanding of what was happening in the world and why the world, and me, were feeling and experiencing the shifts of these exceptional times.
+Carl Calleman’s work gave me a great understanding of what was happening in the world and why the world and I were feeling and experiencing the shifts of these exceptional times.